 We have focused conversations regarding framework, culture, values, and the approach of partner organizations was the subject at hand.
-Collectively, we concur that partners need to be clear about and understand their roles and responsibilities, defining who does what regarding delivery of activities.
+We are in agreement that partners need to be clear about and understand their roles and responsibilities, defining who does what regarding delivery of activities.
 It was equally important to acknowledge the existence of separate organizational goals and objectives and their connection to jointly agree upon goals and objectives.